Elaine Barrie: Biography

 Barrie was the daughter of a traveling salesman named Louis Jacobs.
-She claimed to have fallen in love with Barrymore in 1931, when she was 16, after seeing his film, the classic Svengali.
-She met him when, while a sophomore at Hunter College, she visited his hospital room on the pretense of needing to interview a celebrity for a class assignment.
+She claimed to have fallen in love with Barrymore at the age of 16, after seeing Svengali, and adopted the name 'Barrie' in tribute to her idol.
+As a 19-year-old sophomore at Hunter College, she visited his hospital room on the pretense of needing to interview a celebrity for a class assignment.
 They married in 1936 at Yuma, Arizona, but the marriage was a rocky one and they finally divorced in 1940.
+She later dated the actors Errol Flynn and Ray Milland.

 In 1937, shortly before her final divorce, she was sued by E. K. Nadel to prevent her from appearing in Dwain Esper's How to Undress in Front of Your Husband, on the grounds that the title had been copyrighted by Sherill C. Coben.

 She moved to Port-au-Prince, Haiti around 1958, and worked as a handbag designer.
 She lived in Haiti for an unknown number of years before returning to the United States.

 Barrie died in New York City at the age of 87.